waku-org/docs.waku.org/docs/guides/js-waku/message-encryption.md

 import { createEncoder as createSymmetricEncoder } from "@waku/message-encryption/symmetric";
 import { createEncoder as createECIESEncoder } from "@waku/message-encryption/ecies";

-// Generate a random private key for signing messages const sigPrivKey = generatePrivateKey();
+// Generate a random ECDSA private key for signing messages
+// ECIES encryption and message signing both use ECDSA keys const sigPrivKey = generatePrivateKey();

 // Create a symmetric encoder that signs messages